 Most of my sculptures are made using a combination of clays, depending on the task at hand.
-Apoxie often holds everything together to create a nice strong foundation.
+My usual air dry clay is Creative Paperclay, but I also often utilize an epoxy clay when I need a lot of extra strength.

 - Can be carved, sanded, and painted (also comes in a range of colours)